nashwaan/xml-js/README.md

 ## Reporting

 Use [this link](https://github.com/nashwaan/xml-js/issues) to report an issue or bug.
 Please include a sample code or Jasmine test spec where the code is failing.

-## Contributing

-If you want to add a feature or fix a bug, please fork the repository and make the changes in your fork.
-Add tests to ensure your code is working properly, then submit a pull request.

 # License